Maia-Everett/lintian.eu/_posts/2023-12-10-warcraft-retrospective-5.md

 At any rate, upon his discovery, Gul'dan gathered other warlocks and taught them necromantic rituals.
 It's important to note that these other warlocks already existed; Gul'dan wasn't the first orc warlock, but he *was* their first necromancer.
 Together, the warlocks formed the [Shadow Council](https://warcraft.wiki.gg/wiki/Shadow_Council), which secretly took control of the Horde through subterfuge and mind control, and began training the necrolytes.

 However, without new lands to conquer, the Horde was still volatile and in danger of turning on itself.
 It was at that time that Gul'dan's warlocks, but not Gul'dan himself, began to feel a certain *presence* in their dreams.
-Gul'dan questioned Kil'jaeden about this force, but to his surprise, the daemon reacted when fear.
+Gul'dan questioned Kil'jaeden about this force, but to his surprise, the daemon reacted with fear.
 When the presence contacted Gul'dan himself, it revealed itself as Medivh, a human sorcerer showing him a vision of a lush, peaceful world, and an ancient power buried deep beneath the ocean.

 Gul'dan shared his vision with the Shadow Council, and together they worked to open a rift to this new world.
 The first attempt to assault Stormwind was led by Cho'gall and Kilrogg; it ended in disaster, with the orcs fleeing from the kingdom's knights, and the two leaders blaming each other for the failure.
 Then, Gul'dan and the Shadow Council installed Blackhand as a War Chief the orcs would respect.

 Medivh appeared in a vision again, promising to reveal the location of the Tomb of Sargeras to Gul'dan in exchange for the orcs destroying his enemies --- the Kingdom of Azeroth.
 Gul'dan knew Sargeras was the daemon lord who taught Kil'jaeden himself.
 The regrouped Horde under Blackhand had more success, with Garona assassinating King Llane, but before it could triumph, Gul'dan sensed that Medivh was assaulted in his tower and mortally wounded.
 Gul'dan attempted to extract the knowledge of the Tomb from the dying sorcerer by force, but the psychic backlash flung him into a coma that lasted a few weeks.

 Gul'dan awoke to a completely changed Horde.
-In his absence, [Orgrim Doomhammer](https://warcraft.wiki.gg/wiki/Orgrim_Doomhammer) --- retroactively revealed to be the orc player character of Warcraft 1 --- overthrew Blackhand as War Chief, captured and razed Stormwind Keep, and tortured Garona to reveal the existence and location of the Shadow Council, which Orgrim than executed.
+In his absence, [Orgrim Doomhammer](https://warcraft.wiki.gg/wiki/Orgrim_Doomhammer) --- retroactively revealed to be the orc player character of Warcraft 1 --- overthrew Blackhand as War Chief, captured and razed Stormwind Keep, and tortured Garona to reveal the existence and location of the Shadow Council, which Orgrim then executed.

 A weakened Gul'dan was brought to the new War Chief and, being in no position to resist, pretended to submit to him.
 To prove his feigned loyalty, he sacrificed all his necrolytes to bind the spirits of the Shadow Council into the corpses of the slain knights of Azeroth, raising them as death knights.
 He also deceived Orgrim into believing that Blackhand's sons Rend and Maim were plotting against him, prompting him to disband the raiders.